mnorman9536/CSC270-work/README.md

 Ngrams are recurring patterns of n words.
 This repository contains a Scala script showing how ngram analysis can work with the [CITE Architecture](http://cite-architecture.org).

 This analysis can be executed by running any of the ```scripts/ngrams_.sc``` files in the ```$ sbt console```.

+# Acknowledgments
+Special thanks to Dr. Christopher Blackwell for writing many of the scripts and for providing many of the libraries used throughout our project.
+Additionally I would like to thank Will Blackwell for assisting with debugging and for his assistance with character validation.